 How do you Classify Information?

-Labeling your information not only makes it easier for employees to spot, but it also makes it easier for technologies such as Data Loss Prevention (DLP) to do the same.
-Restricted information, as an example, can be watermarked to ensure it is not sent out of the business, printed, or stored on an insecure location.
+Labelling your information not only makes it easier for employees to spot, but also makes it easier for technologies such as Data Loss Prevention (DLP) to do the same.
+Restricted information, as an example, can be watermarked to ensure it is not sent out of the business, printed, or stored in an insecure location.

 In summary, data classification is a core fundamental component of any security program.
 It is the framework for how IT security is weaved into information security and ensures the protection of your business’s most sensitive information.
 Public information is intended to be used publicly and its disclosure is expected.
-Applying layers of your security controls as you move your way up to Restricted information is the best way to ensure cost effectiveness.
-Sensitive information that’s labeled, is easier for your employees to spot, and understand how to handle it.
-Contact us to learn more about data classification and how we can validate your restricted data is protected through an objective-based penetration test.
+Applying layers of your security controls as you move your way up to Restricted information is the best way to ensure cost-effectiveness.
+Sensitive information that’s labelled, is easier for your employees to spot, and understand how to handle it.